How do I join Cork Tri Club?

 Does the Club have any social activities?

-Yes, the social scene usually starts with a “Meet and Greet” night in some pub/hotel in the city.
+Yes, the social scene usually starts with an Open Evening in January in the city.
 This gives new members a chance to find out about our activities and meet some of the more experienced members and some of the other “newbies”.

 There is a summer BBQ in July, this is usually held on a weekend when there is a gap in the competition season or is arranged with an away race (Schull, Fastnet Sprint Triathlon).

-There is a Christmas dinner held on the last week in November .
+There is a Christmas dinner held on the last week in November.
 There is usually a cycle on the morning of the dinner with coffee and scones.
-This will be advertised on the website and the Facebook Page.

 Does the club organise any races?